-The two main forms of communication are via issues on the relevant projects issue trackers, or on the development mailing list.
+The three main forms of communication are the Discord, via issues on the Github issue tracker, or on the Github discussion list.
 If you are new, please make sure you have discussed with a regular committer/maintainer BEFORE you start working to avoid any time-wasting and frustration.
 Communicate early, communicate often.

-The project uses Git and all development gets done on gitlab.com.
+The project uses Git and all development gets done on github.com.

 All code/git contributions should be signed with